 ECON 433Econometrics3

 A minimum grade of C is necessary to receive major credit.
 Students are required to complete BUAN 227 Business Statistics and FIN 301 Principles of Business Finance by the end of their sophomore year.
-Students double majoring in Economics & Finance can use two free electives (6 credits) and three liberal arts electives (9 credits) to fulfill the five out of six economics major course requirements.
-ECON 301 Intermediate Price AnalysisECON 302 Intermediate Macroeconomics ECON 334 International EconomicsECON 433 Econometrics, and other economics elective courses are counted as liberal arts and free electives.
-Student double majoring in economics and finance need to take only one extra economics elective course during the senior year.
-For details, please contact the chairperson.
+Students double majoring in Economics & Finance can use two free electives (6 credits) and three liberal arts electives (9 credits) to fulfill the five economics major course requirements: ECON 301 Intermediate Price AnalysisECON 302 Intermediate Macroeconomics ECON 334 International EconomicsECON 433 Econometrics, and an additional economics elective.

 Recommended course sequence for the double major in Economics and Finance: